 Alvin Thornton, host of the 2019 RCTS Reunion, recently provided the following info: "Fellow RCTS Bulldogs: Please save the dates July 26-28 for our 2019 RCTS Reunion.
 Our reunion will be held in LaGrange, Georgia at the Courtyard Marriott Hotel.
 Note that this a new and different from the one we have used in prior years.
 The reunion committee is hard at work finalizing plans for the reunion.
 Specific Reunion and registration information will be sent out in October.
 Please assist us in getting this information to schoolmates who may not be on Facebook.
 We will celebrate the 50th year graduation anniversary for the 1968 and 1969 classes."

-Hundreds of RCTS students, staff, and friends are in LaGrange, GA this weekend to celebrate the 100th anniversary of the founding of the school.
+Hundreds of RCTS students, staff, and friends gathered in LaGrange, GA in July to celebrate the 100th anniversary of the founding of the school.
 Chartered in 1917 by the State of Alabama, the school became the first school to offer high school education to African Americans in Randolph County Alabama.
 See more info.